Search for heavy neutral leptons in $W^+\to\mu^{+}\mu^{\pm}\text{jet}$ decays: Detector and simulation

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the \mbox{pseudorapidity} range $2<\eta <5$, designed for the study of particles containing \bquark or \cquark quarks.
 The detector includes a high-precision tracking system consisting of a silicon-strip vertex detector surrounding the $pp$ interaction region~\cite{LHCb-DP-2014-001}, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,Tm}}$, and three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2013-003} placed downstream of the magnet.
 The tracking system provides a measurement of the momentum, \ptot, of charged particles with a relative uncertainty that varies from 0.5\% at low momentum to 1.0\% at 200\gevc.
 The minimum distance of a track to a primary proton-proton collision vertex (PV), the impact parameter (IP), is measured with a resolution of $(15+29/\pt)\mum$, where \pt is the component of the momentum transverse to the beam, in\,\gevc.
 Different types of charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2012-003}.
 Photons, electrons and hadrons are identified by a calorimeter system consisting of scintillating-pad (SPD) and preshower detectors, an electromagnetic and a hadronic calorimeter.
 Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers~\cite{LHCb-DP-2012-002}.
 The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004}, which consists of a hardware stage, based on information from the calorimeter and muon systems, followed by a software stage, which applies a full event reconstruction.
 For the events selected for this analysis, the trigger requires at least a single muon with $\pt{}>1.48\, (1.76)\gevc$ at the hardware stage in 2011 (2012), and includes an upper threshold of 600 hits in the SPD to prevent high-particle multiplicity events from dominating the processing time.
 A muon with $\pt{}>10\gevc$ is required at the software stage.

 Simulated samples were generated for the signal decay with both opposite- and same-sign muons in the final state, in equal amount.
-Samples were generated for HNL masses of 5, 10, 15, 20, 30, and $50\gevcc$, using the minimal mixing scenario model~\cite{Batell:2016zod}.
+Samples were generated for HNL masses of 5, 10, 15, 20, 30, and $50\gevcc$, using the minimal mixing scenario model~\cite{Batell:2016zod} and accounting for angular correlations due to spin effects.
 The parton level process is generated with \madgraph 5~\cite{Alwall:1699128,Frederix:2018nkq}, while \pythia 8~\cite{Sjostrand:2007gs}, with a specific \lhcb configuration~\cite{LHCb-PROC-2010-056}, is used for the generation of the underlying event, fragmentation and hadronisation.
 Decays of hadronic particles are described by \evtgen~\cite{Lange:2001uf}, in which final-state radiation is generated using \photos~\cite{Golonka:2005pn}.
 The interaction of the generated particles with the detector, and its response, are implemented using the \geant toolkit~\cite{Allison:2006ve, *Agostinelli:2002hh} as described in Ref.~\cite{LHCb-PROC-2011-006}.
 Simulated background samples are generated using \pythia 8.
 The \textsc{DYTurbo}~\cite{Camarda:2019zyx} program is used to correct the kinematic distributions of the simulated $\Wp\to\mup\neu$ background.